-The Cathedral was designed by one of the greatest English architects of the 19th century, Augustus Welby Northmore Pugin who designed some of the most iconic and popular buildings at the time he lived.
-He designed palaces lots cathedrals and civil and royal also such as Houses of Parliament in London.
+He designed some of the most iconic and popular buildings at the time he lived.
+He designed palaces lots of cathedrals and civil and royal also such as the Houses of Parliament in London.

-The first, thatched cathedral was built in Enniscorthy in 1809 on land donated by the Earl of Portsmouth, and the town became the episcopal centre of the Roman Catholic Diocese of Ferns.
+The first, thatched cathedral was built in Enniscorthy in 1809 on land donated by the Earl of Portsmouth.
+And the town became the episcopal center of the Roman Catholic Diocese of Ferns.

 Saint Aidan’s has been described as Pugin’s ‘Irish Gem’ and inside the cathedral Pugin’s achievements are splendid.

-Enniscorthy’s Cathedral has an impressive facade, a long-aisled nave, altars, stained glass windows, holy images and statues, among them are Stained glass of John the Evangelist, Stained Glass of St. Máedóc of Ferns (Aidan) and a Pietà statue.
-Impressive stain glass windows and roof is like an upturned ark.
+Enniscorthy’s Cathedral has an impressive facade, a long-aisled nave, altars, stained glass windows, holy images, and statues.
+Among them are the Stained Glass of John the Evangelist, the Stained Glass of St. Máedóc of Ferns (Aidan), and a Pietà statue.
+Impressive stained glass windows and the roof is like an upturned ark.

-The interior contains stained glass panels by Lobin of Tours, Mayer of Munich, and Earley of Dublin, a pipe organ supplied by White and Son, Dublin, an altar signed by James Pearse (1839-1900) and Edmund Sharpe (1853-1930) of Dublin.
+The interior contains stained glass panels by Lobin of Tours, Mayer of Munich, and Earley of Dublin.
+Also, a pipe organ was supplied by White and Son, Dublin.
+And an altar signed by James Pearse (1839-1900) and Edmund Sharpe (1853-1930) of Dublin.

-St Aidan’s Cathedral is opened every day with weekends busy with masses, confessions and worshippers.
+St Aidan’s Cathedral is open every day with weekends busy with masses, confessions, and worshippers.
 Inside it is peaceful and calm and a beautiful place to light a candle and pray.

-I`ve been there in Sunday just before mass started and I was delighted.
-A men played the piano and a women was singing.
+I`ve been there on Sunday just before mass started and I was delighted.
+Men played the piano and a woman was singing.